-Clinical / Clinician Educator
+Clinical / clinician educator

 The clinical track provides training aligned with a career in academic medicine or clinical practice.
 This is a flexible program leading to dual board certification.
 Of the 3 years, 18 months are spent working on designated clinical programs and 18 months are unrestricted so each fellow can pursue personal clinical directions.

-The basic science track provides outstanding training in bench-top and translational research for a successful career as physician-scientist.
+The basic science track provides outstanding training in bench-top and translational research for a successful career as a physician-scientist.
 Considerable experience in laboratory-based research prior to fellowship is required.
 Up to 6 months of uninterrupted research time within the first two years of fellowship can be arranged with an approved research plan and external funding goal.

-Fellows interested in the basic science track identify a mentor and an area of research focus prior to starting fellowship.
+Fellows interested in the basic science track identify a mentor and an area of research focus prior to starting the fellowship.
 Fellows in this track are expected to engage in laboratory meetings and to apply for extramural funding during their training.

 - Global Oncology